MarkJB/Playwright/README.md

 ## Setup

 Should just be able to run `npm ci` to install everything.
+(You'll need node installed to do that though).

 ## Running tests